 Any tequilero knows how to fix a good margarita, but for Mexicans, this may not be their go-to tequila cocktail.
-In the homeland of tequila, the Paloma is king.
-Born at the aptly named La Capilla (spanish for The Chapel) and prepared for the first time by legendary Don Javier Delgado, the Paloma has conquered many hearts over the years.
+In the homeland of tequila, the Paloma recipe is king.
+Born at the aptly named La Capilla (spanish for The Chapel) and prepared for the first time by legendary Don Javier Delgado, the Paloma drink has conquered many hearts over the years.

 Even world-renowned bartender Dré Masso approves: “Surprisingly, the Paloma is Mexico’s most popular cocktail, not the Margarita as I originally thought.
 Most of the time it is made with a canned or bottled fizzy drink which consists of grapefruit, lime, sugar, and soda”.

-The Paloma brings together the bitter citrus flavor of grapefruit, the sweetness of agave syrup or soda, lime acid and a spicy and salty rim to give a true explosion of flavors.
+The classic Paloma Cocktail brings together the bitter citrus flavor of grapefruit, the sweetness of agave syrup or soda, lime acid and a spicy and salty rim to give a true explosion of flavors.
 But enough talking, let’s fix ourselves some delicious Palomas.

 Here are the main ingredients you are going to need to prepare your awesome Paloma cocktail: